Three ways to support working dads to remain more involved parents

 With this year’s International Men’s Day, 19 November, due to celebrate the positive value men can bring to their families, communities and organisations, here are three ways to help dads sustain the relationships they, and their children, need to thrive.

-Early-days bonding creates a secure family unit, making fathers more involved, confident and forging stronger partnership for the future.
-Men who invest more upfront time in their families, as soon as a baby is born, are less likely to separate from their partner and have more happiness and stability.
+Early-days bonding creates a secure family unit, making sure to support working dads to be more involved, confident and forging stronger partnership for the future.
+Dads who invest more upfront time in their families, as soon as a baby is born, are less likely to separate from their partner and have more happiness and stability.

 So, at the same time as educating soon-to-be-mothers about their maternity rights, make sure soon-to-be-fathers are also informed of their rights as dad and encouraged to take them.